AI Coding Agents

 Benchmarks and Measurement

 SWE-bench made coding agents measurable by asking systems to solve real GitHub issues from existing repositories and generate patches that pass tests.
-SWE-bench Verified was introduced as a human-validated subset intended to remove infeasible or ambiguous tasks from the original benchmark.
+SWE-bench Verified was introduced as a 500-task human-validated subset intended to remove infeasible or ambiguous tasks from the original benchmark.

 For coding agents, the scaffold matters as much as the model.
 File search, retry policy, test selection, memory, patch application, dependency setup, tool permissions, and reviewer prompts can change outcomes.
 A benchmark score may measure the whole agent system rather than a model alone.